halmartin/meraki-builder/buildroot/packages/pd690xx/README.md

 Port 2 PoE disabled
 ```

-**Example 2**: List the status of each PoE port (may not correspond to the number of physical ports present)
+**Example 2**: List the status of each PoE port (the MS220-8P will display 12 ports, as that is the number of ports each `pd690xx` supports)
 ```
 $ pd690xx -l
 Port    Status          Type    Priority        Power